JingfengHuang/WaterZen/README.md

 tap the “RSET” button then RELEASE the “program” button when the Arduino IDE finishes the compile, and start “programming…” Manually wiring it up can be a PAIN.
 Look into the very-convenient 29248 adapter that mates your USB-TTL to it easily.

+To see the source code of esp8266, please check the Hardware Folder -> deco7381_galaxy6_esp8266.ino

 **Arduino Uno with I/O Expansion Shield**

+Source code for 6 different sensors can be viewed in the Hardware Folder -> deco7381_galaxy6.ino